 In the past, our clinical interviews have helped clients in cases involving:

-Dr. Vermilyea has been a practicing psychologist for over 25 years and is an expert in cognitive behavioral therapy and behavioral therapy.
-His specialties cover a broad range, including but not limited to behavioral programming for impulse disorders, cognitive and behavioral treatments for all types of anxiety, phobias, sexual disfunction, and depression.
-Dr. Vermilyea works primarily with older adolescents and adults.
+Dr. Vermilyea is the director of CBTA and has been a practicing psychologist for over 30 years and is an expert in cognitive behavioral therapy and behavioral therapy.
+His specialties cover a broad range, including but not limited to cognitive and behavioral treatments for all types of anxiety, phobias, and depression.
+Dr. Vermilyea works primarily with older adolescents (16+) and adults.

-He is currently on staff at McLean hospital and has worked on call at several hospital emergency rooms.
-Dr. Vermilyea is a Clinical Instructor at the Harvard Medical School where he supervises interns and residents.
+He trained at McLean hospital and worked on call at several hospital emergency rooms.
+Dr. Vermilyea had been a Clinical Instructor at the Harvard Medical School where he supervised interns and residents.
+He has supervised post-doctoral students through Boston University and through Tufts Medical School.
 He was a senior psychologist and assistant to the chairman of Lahey Clinic’s Department of Psychiatry and Behavioral Medicine.
-His graduate training included studying with some of the world’s preeminent researcher-clinicians in the fields of anxiety disorders, depression and sexual therapy.
+His graduate training included studying with some of the world’s preeminent researcher-clinicians in the fields of anxiety disorders and depression.
 He has been licensed in Massachusetts as a psychologist and health service provider since 1987.

 Dr. Harakas is a licensed clinical psychologist with training in cognitive-behavioral therapy and with a specialization in health psychology and primary care behavioral health.
 He has been with CBT Associates, LLC since 2013.
 He has extensive experience in helping clients and their caregivers cope with medical conditions and the emotional problems that often accompany medical problems.
 He regularly works with adolescents and adults with issues related to: depression, anxiety and phobias, including school refusal, obsessive-compulsive disorder (OCD), high-functioning autism (Asperger’s), trauma and PTSD, coping with chronic illness, career issues, work-related anxiety and stress, and couples or marital difficulties.
 A U.S. citizen who has also lived in the U.K. and Greece, Dr. Harakas appreciates the role culture plays in our daily lives and works with clients with diverse backgrounds.
 He also provides psychotherapy in Greek.